tlevine/www.thomaslevine.com/content/!/english/index.md

 The canonical cheap food in America is pizza.
 In England, it might be a **kebab** or anything from a **chippy**, which often much different from a kebab shop.

+The big meal you proverbially have on Sunday around noon is a **roast** in England or a **brunch** in America.
+Brunch also exists in England, but it's not the thing that you talk about and see written on restaurant signs.
+You can read elsewhere about Sunday roasts and Sunday brunches.

 ## English-only
 You should see this table as definitions of English phrases rather than